jimzers/blog/src/pages/blog/2021-08-07-google-glass-adventures-in-2021-unfinished.md

 Recently I got a Google Glass.
 A professor of mine had a few Glasses lying around their lab, and was kind enough to give one to me.

+It's been something I wanted to try when I was younger, so it was pretty cool wearing one.

 So the first thing I did was to factory reset the sucker.
 Biggest mistake ever.

 I learned about the

+Outline:

+1. Background story

+2. Specs and pictures of the Google Glass

+3. Factory reset

+4. Software

+5. Future plans